-XENON1TXENON1T is one of the most ambitious ongoing dark matter search projects.
+XENON1T is one of the most ambitious ongoing dark matter search projects.
 It is a dual-phase LXe TPC with a total mass of ~3 t and a fiducial mass of ~1 t.
 In order to detect the VUV scintillation light from particle interactions with the xenon target, two arrays of 3-inch Hamamatsu R11410 photomultiplier tubes will be installed on the top and bottom of the TPC.
-We aim for a background of less than one event in 2 t-years exposure, leading to a sensitivity to spin-independent WIMP-nucleon scattering cross sections of 2×10-47 cm2 for 100 GeV/c2 WIMPs, two orders of magnitude below the sensitivity of XENON100 and a factor of 40 below the current best limit from LUX.
+We aim for a background of less than one event in 2 t-years exposure, leading to a sensitivity to spin-independent WIMP-nucleon scattering cross sections of 2×10-47 cm2 for 100 GeV/c2 WIMPs, two orders of magnitude below the sensitivity of XENON100 and a factor of 40 below the current best limits from the LUX and PandaX experiments.

-In order to reduce the ambient backgrounds to negligible levels, the XENON1T detector will be placed inside a large water shield of 10 m height and 9.6 m diameter, instrumented with 84 8-inch Hamamatsu R5912 PMTs which provide an active Cerenkov veto and a shield against environmental radiation.
+In order to reduce the ambient backgrounds to negligible levels, the XENON1T detector is placed inside a large water shield of 10 m height and 9.6 m diameter, instrumented with 84 8-inch Hamamatsu R5912 PMTs which provide an active Cerenkov veto and a shield against environmental radiation.
 The assembly of the water tank was already completed in Hall B at LNGS, and most other subsystems are currently under construction.
-The artistic rendering of the XENON1T detector in its water shield, together with some pictures taken during the assembly are shown below:
+The XENON1T detector its Cherenkov muon veto, together with a picture taken during the TPC assembly are shown below:

 Within the XENON1T project, we are co-leading several collaboration-wide working groups, working on Monte Carlo simulations, detector calibrations with UV light and radiactive sources, radioactive screening of detector components, characterization and testing of the photosensors, design of the the time-projection chamber, construction of the field cage, and cabling.

 The next step in the XENON dark matter search program is the XENONnT project.
-It will double the amount of xenon in the sensitive volume (~6 t), which would allow to fiducialize the target to ~4 t.
+It will double the amount of xenon in the sensitive volume, which would allow to increase the fiducial mass and simultaneously provide a significant reduction of radioactive background.
 The XENONnT TPC with the inner cryostat vessel will be constructed while XENON1T is taking data, and will be installed in the same outer vessel and the water shield as XENON1T.